How a UPS Works

 A UPS intended for use in a business environment will usually need to protect many different devices.
 This could be PCs, phones and printers on a small office floor and / or for servers and networking equipment contained within rack cabinets.
 The more complex the array of devices a UPS is required to support, the greater the time likely to be required to close applications, save data and gracefully shut down numerous mission-critical pieces of equipment.

 In a business environment as illustrated all the devices - PCs, servers, switches - will be connected to the power distribution unit (PDU) located within the rack cabinet using IEC C13/C14 (kettle lead) cables or in some high-end installations IEC C19/20 connectors rather than household 3-pin plugs.
-The UPS will typically have network management capability enabling it to send commands to the any network connected devices in the event of a power outage.
-Depending on the size of the business setting and numbers of devices will determine whether a tower (free-standing) or rack mounted UPS will be the best choice.
+The UPS will typically have network management capability enabling it to send commands to the any network connected devices in the event of a power outage, instructing them to shut down in a controlled and ordered manner.

 Tower UPS